Firmament-Autopilot/FMT-DOCS/docs/quickstart.md

 ```

+> If download is not started, unplug your usb cable then try it again.

-- *QGC Ground Station*: Go to *Firmware Setup* page，then connect your hardware to PC with a usb cable。In pop-up diaglog，select `Advanced Settings`->`Custom firmware file` with `fmt_fmu.bin` firmware。
+- *QGoundControl*: Go to **Firmware Setup** page，then connect your hardware to PC with a usb cable。In pop-up diaglog，select **Advanced Settings**->**Custom firmware file** with `fmt_fmu.bin` firmware。

 ![qgc_download](figures/qgc_download.png)

 If download success, power on the board and the system banner should be printed on `serial0` (`serial0` is the default serial used by console).
+If you don't have a serial cable, you can also connect to console via QGroundControl **Mavlink Console**.

 ```
    _____                               __